Verb Tense Overview

 - Her dog has barked all morning.

-The past perfect describes a past action that was completed before another past action.
+The past perfect verb tense describes a past action that was completed before another past action.

 - I had bought the scarf before I realized that it didn’t match my coat.